paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

 | Software for post-production editing | [Adobe Bridge](https://www.adobe.com/au/products/bridge.html){:target="_blank"} |

 ><span style="color:DarkBlue">
 >**NOTE:** The above information and the workflow included on this page are provided as suggestions based on PARADISEC-specific workflows; feel free to choose your own hardware and software.
+To see a larger version of the photos found on this website, right-click on the image and select the option **Open Image in New Tab**
 ></span>

 ### Cameras